kapedalex/Modsen_practice/README.md

 # Modsen_practice

 Used:
-- psycopg2
+- sqlalchemy
 - elasticsearch
 - aiohttp
+- docker

 # How to run
 1. Clone repo
 2. Rename example.env into .env and change variables into yours
-2. docker-compose up -d
+3. docker-compose up -d
-3. Wait for 1 minute
+4. Wait for 1 minute

 Requests in format: